openwebos/build-desktop/README.md

 Change to the folder where you downloaded the build-desktop scripts and run the build script:

-        ./build-luna-sysmgr.sh
+        ./build-webos-desktop.sh

 Note: This will typically take one to three hours, depending on the speed of your system and of your internet connection.
+The build will go much faster on a multi-core machine.

 d) Installing Open webOS
 ------------------------

-1) Change to the folder where the build-desktop scripts are located (if necessary) and run the "install" script to create expected folders and symlinks into various system directories:
+Change to the folder where the build-desktop scripts are located (if necessary) and run the "install" script to create expected folders and symlinks into various system directories:

-        sudo ./install-luna-sysmgr.sh
+        sudo ./install-webos-desktop.sh

+In general, you should only have to run the install script once (unless you update to a newer version).

-2) Note that you can run "sudo ./install-luna-sysmgr.sh remove" to remove the system folders and symlinks.
+You can run "sudo ./install-webos-desktop.sh remove" to remove the system folders and symlinks.

 How to Run on Linux
 ===================